SHM1201/SHM1201/README.md

 ## Yo 👋

 I think this is a good place to give updates about myself.
 I don't know about you, but I find LinkedIn to be too formal lol.
 Getting started with a generic template ..
-- 🌱 I have started as a Research Assistant at the Societal Computing department at Uni in May'25.
+- 🌱 I have started as a Research Assistant at the Societal Computing department at Uni in May'25 and have already been working at the DFKI since Feb'25.
 I hope I'll give more than my best!
 - 🔭 I’m currently taking a deep dive into the core Machine Learning and the Trustworthy Machine Learning Course @UdS, ngl it is exhausting 😭...
 - TBH✨, too many things interest me, and there are many things I would want to work on.
 But one thing is for sure, I am always interested in applying AI for good causes :).
 In general generative AI, extended reality, and AI Safety are the topics I feel will have quite a big impact.
 <!--